 We are frequently asked about the differences between the Spanish spoken in Spain and the Spanish of Latin America.
 While there are distinctions between the varieties of Spanish, the first thing to make clear is that Spanish speakers can all understand each other, whether in Cadiz or Cusco, Salamanca or Santo Domingo.
-It’s like an American speaking English with a Brit and an Australian… normally no problem at all.
+It’s like an American speaking English with a Brit and an Australian… they get each other.

 This said, there are some differences between the Spanish of Spain and the Spanish spoken in Latin America.
-There are also differences between the types of Spanish spoken in different parts of Latin America.
-And in different parts of Spain!
+There are also differences between the types of Spanish spoken in different parts of Latin America… and in different parts of Spain!
+Let’s look at the main ones

 Latin American varieties of Spanish do not use vosotros (you, plural, informal), preferring the formal ustedes.
 This means that learners in Spain have to remember another verb ending.